Committee members

 Equity, Diversity and Inclusion lead

-Darren has been a proud fundraiser for over 13 years and a very proud charity volunteer for even longer.
-He joined Rock Trust as Assistant Director of Income Generation and Property Services in 2022 having previously specialised in sole fundraising for a variety of causes.
+Darren has been a proud fundraiser for over 13 years and a proud volunteer for even longer.
+He works for Rock Trust as Head of Income Generation.

 He used to be Chair of the Scottish Corporate Special Interest Group, led on training for the Scotland Professional Development committee and has spoken many times at Scottish Fundraising Conference.
-He has a passion for ensuring that fundraising is an accessible, safe and healthy career for everyone.
+He has a passion for ensuring that fundraising is an accessible, safe and healthy career choice.

 Vanessa Rhazali